Pilgrim goose: Breeding and reproduction

 In response to the growing interest of geese as a meat animal in the United States, a breeding project was initiated in 1951 to investigate the breeding techniques associated with increasing the reproductive ability of geese.
 According to the researchers of the study, there were no previous experimental studies documenting breeding techniques on a commercial basis.
 Hence, this study was conducted to obtain records for egg production, fertility and hatchability.
 The study started in the spring of 1950 with 2 male and 4 female pilgrim geese which were mated together in two breeding pens.
 The geese were bred progressively for 5 years and by 1954, there were 16 breeding pens each with 1 gander and 5 females.
 All the geese were trap-nested 7 days a week for the duration of the laying season.
 After 3 years of selection, the average egg production increased from 14 to 28.
 Furthermore, the highest producing goose in 1951 laid 38 eggs whereas the highest producing goose in 1952 laid 44 eggs and in 1953 laid 59 eggs.
 Improvements in fertility and hatchability were also recorded as all eggs laid were incubated.
 The fertility rate in 1951 was 66% and increased to 71% in 1952 and 74% in 1953.
 The hatchability rate of fertile eggs in 1951 was 71% and increased to 77% in 1953.
 Notably, fertility was found to decline towards the end of the breeding season whereas hatchability remained stabled throughout.
-Finally, the rearing mortality (between birth to 16 weeks old) decreased between 1951 to 1953 from 11% to 4%.
+Finally, the rearing mortality (between birth to 16 weeks old) decreased between 1951 and 1953 from 11% to 4%.
 In terms of the relationship between age and breeding, the study showed that pilgrim geese tend to lay more eggs in their second, third and fourth years compared to their first year.
 The size of the eggs increase by about 25% between the first and second years.
 However, eggs laid by younger females had a lower hatchability rate of 68% compared to older females with a hatchability rate of 87%.